- Areas of Study

 - Students not meeting the Junior or Senior status requirement can still apply, as applications are evaluated on a case by case basis

-Students wanting to UTA for fall 2017 should complete the Fall Undergraduate Teaching Assistant form
+Students wanting to UTA for spring 2018 should complete the Spring Undergraduate Teaching Assistant form

 If you are interested in being a UTA, please email our Academic Advisor, Desi Anderson indicating: